-It is also possible to say when the observations should take place.
+It is possible to define various timing constraints for the observations that form a Science Goal.
 In general this is only available when a single array configuration is required (single 12-m or 7-m) although it is available if the simultaneous option has been selected.
 Two kinds of time-constrained observations are allowed:

 - Specific dates the SB will be observed during one of the specified dates.
-This will be useful for coordinating observations with another observatory or for observing objects that are only visible during certain time windows e.g. comets. - Multiple visits if the SB needs to be repeated several times, these can be specified individually, both in terms of a specific date, or a time relative to a previous visit.
+This will be useful for coordinating observations with another observatory or for observing objects that are only visible during certain time windows e.g. comets. - Multiple visits if the SB should be repeated several times, each visit can be specified individually and can be either given as a specific date, as a time relative to a previous visit or a mixture of the two.
+Note, however, that some combinations do not make sense and are thus not allowed by the OT i.e. an abritrary start date followed by a specific date.
 Reasonable margins on the requested times should be entered.
 If these are too restrictive then it will be difficult to schedule the SB executions.
-A text box is available if it is desired to give further information regarding the proposed time-constrained observing.